Mir (submersible): 2011 Lake Geneva exploration

 In 2011, both submersibles were part of a scientific exploration program in Lake Geneva called elemo (exploration des eaux lémaniques), in which researchers conducted studies in areas such as bacteriology and micropollutants, as well as exploring Lake Geneva's geology and physics.
 The submersibles arrived on Lake Geneva in May 2011.

-Current Status
+Current status

-According to the Marine Technology Society's Manned Underwater Vehicles Group, as of 2020, the two MIRs are at the PP Shirshov Institute in Moscow but are laid up and not operational.
+The Mir-1 is currently on display at the Museum of the World Ocean in Kaliningrad and the Mir-2 at the Atlantic Division of Shirshov Institute of Oceanology in Kaliningrad, from where, upon completion of the new building of the Institute of Oceanology at Nakhimovsky Prospekt in Moscow, it will be moved to the museum of the Institute to be established there.